-Your much-prized gear and equipment won’t do you any good if someone steals them, and sometimes keeping your stash a secret is difficult to do when your neighbor takes a cursory interest in being prepared but doesn’t actually want to do any of the work.
+Your much-prized gear and equipment won’t do you any good if someone steals it, and sometimes keeping your stash a secret is difficult to do when your neighbor takes a cursory interest in being prepared but doesn’t actually want to do any of the work.
 By explaining what to buy, where to store it, and what to do with it when you need it, you’ve exposed yourself to a possible unsavory situation when something does hit the fan.
 When, in the middle of the night, days after molten pyroclastic flows from a sudden split in the tectonic plates have decimated your housing tract and everything in a three-mile radius, you wake up in your backyard tent to discover that same neighbor digging through the rubble of your charred garage looking for your ammunition.
 Well, the joke is on him because your ammo and some other essential gear is safely stored, literally under his feet.

 For hundreds of years, pirates buried the treasure plundered from ports and ships on various island hideouts across the Caribbean.
 For example, Norman Island, about five miles southeast of St. John in the U.S. Virgin Islands, was a place well known for its buried treasure, most famously for the 55 chests of silver coins plundered during the mutiny of the Nuestra Señora de Guadalupe in 1750.